MikeSmithDev/FullCalModal-Node/README.md

 # FullCalModal-Node

 Three examples of how to use FullCalendar with Modals.
 Full working node.js project.
+For more information on the template engine and the site structure, see [https://github.com/MikeSmithDev/dot-bootstrap](https://github.com/MikeSmithDev/dot-bootstrap).

 ## Usage